harpreetpb61/Induction-Program/README.md

 The day began with an insightful expert lecture by Dr. Priyadarshini on Universal Human Values in the auditorium, guiding students towards a more conscious and value-based life.

 ### **2. Gautam Murria**
 Gautam Murria a mechanical engineer from D4ME, shared his journey in Motorsports, inspiring young minds with passion and grit.
-The told all about the racing cars that hoelw these are made under specific conditions with maximum efficiency.🏎️🔥
+The told all about the racing cars that hoelw these are made under specific conditions with maximum efficiency.🏎

 ### **3. Causmic Club**

-The Causmic Club team also showcased their vibrant initiatives, giving freshers a glimpse into creativity, leadership, and innovation.They encouraged students to join causmic club.The explained that how the club in managed by the students only.🚀✨
+The Causmic Club team also showcased their vibrant initiatives, giving freshers a glimpse into creativity, leadership, and innovation.They encouraged students to join causmic club.The explained that how the club in managed by the students only.

 ### **4. Peer - 2 - Peer Lecture**
 Meanwhile, Peer-to-Peer sessions and interactive classes by senior students and faculty ran in parallel, making learning collaborative and engaging.The senior students guided us.The taught us the basic of c++.
-This helped us alot.🤝📘
+This helped us alot.

 ### **5. Physics Lecture**
 Our teacher told about the syllabus of physics and all about the marks pattern.